Facebook Insights gives tons of metrics needed to monitor your campaign performance and optimize the marketing on the platform further.

 The impression metric is an excellent way to find out the virality of a post.
 But keep in mind that not every post with an impression is a viral post.

-Your impression count will always be equal or higher to your reach.
+Your impression count will always be equal to or higher than your reach.
 But to define that a post is viral among your users, you need to have a larger number at the side of your impression.

 Did you know that impression can also lead to conversion?

-Thereby, having more impressions on your posts can lead to having more conversion.
+Thereby, having more impressions on your posts can lead to more conversions.
 So keep track of the posts that have substantial impressions and try to make more of such content in your Facebook ad campaigns.

 This section tells you about the presence of your audience on Facebook across the week.
 Its graphical representation shows you, on average, how many of your fans are online on a day or week at a specific time.

 Unfortunately, Facebook has also retired the “when your fans are online” graph.